AndaxH/andax-tech/pages/resource-library/frontend.md

 ![Photo](/images/html-js-css.jpeg)

-###### An image illustrating a mental model for thinking about Frontend technologies with HTML as a human's skeleton, JavaScript as the brain & nervous system and CSS as their skin, hair and clothing (including a shirt that says Mr. Website).
+###### An image illustrating a mental model for thinking about Frontend technologies.

+###### HTML as a human's skeleton, JavaScript as the brain & nervous system and CSS as their skin & hair & clothing (including a shirt that says Mr. Website)

 - HTML (Skeleton)
   - Your foundational structure for webpages